LizGoro90/db-tour/tutorials/sql-builder/01/README.md

   OrderBy("title")
 ```

-Use the `All` or `One` methods on a query to compile, execute and map its
+You can use `All` or `One` to compile, execute, and map results into
-results into a Go type:
+a Go type:

 ```go
 var books []Book